iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 It's a layer of abstraction on top of networking technologies / protocols, that simplifies communication between servers and clients.

 It allows you to easily start any number of socket servers (think "[Photon Server](https://www.photonengine.com/en/OnPremise)", just **without monthly subscriptions, CCU limits and with Linux support**), which you can use to create any kind of server you want.

+It's decoupled from master server, so you're free to write any kind of socket-based server you need.
 For more info and code samples, [click here](https://github.com/alvyxaz/barebones-masterserver/wiki/Networking-API).

 ## Before You Buy